mfey/units2/README.md

 Few languages have built-in support for numerical quantities in a system of units.
 This library brings Clojure into the world of unit-aware computing (https://xkcd.com/1643/); in fact, it abstracts away as much of the unit bookkeeping as possible in a functional, lispy way.

+## Illustrative Code Snippet

+    (with-unit-arithmetic
+      (defn average [a b]
+        "a function that computes an average, no matter what the units are" (/ (+ a b) 2)))

+    ;; assume sec, minute, day are units in the namespace.

+    (let [f (comp print hour average)] ; compute average and print the result in units of hours (f 4 5)
+        (f (minute 180) (day 0.5))
+        (average 4 5)) ; --> 4.5 hours, 7.5 hours, 4.5

+    ;; Note that dimensional analysis, unit conversions and coercions all happen automatically and behind the scenes.
+Also note that the unit-aware average behaves normally on normal clojure numbers.

 ## Features

-The aims of `units2` are to be highly expressive and easy to use.
+The aims of `units2` are to be highly expressive, unintrusive, and easy to use.
 The salient points of `units2` are:

 + A lispy syntax for first-class units that you can `map`, `comp`, etc.
 + New units can be defined